 In the case of a transformer, the resultant voltage output to the fan motor is sinusoidal (has the form of a sine curve) and as ‘clean’ as the mains input.
-The motor does not then suffer from electro-magnetically-generated noise or additional self-heating due to waveform harmonics.
+This prevents the electro-magnetically-generated noise and additional self-heating of the motor due to waveform harmonics.
 The down-side to this method is the cost, weight, and space required for a transformer.

 Where electronic voltage controllers are concerned, these rely on devices that switch the voltage waveform ‘on’ at a particular ‘conduction angle’ that is varied by the turning of a potentiometer.
 The advantages are low cost, low weight and less space required.

 External rotor motors have high resistance rotors, which are necessary to enable voltage control.
 Most will work with electronic voltage controllers because the extra heat is easily lost to the airstream.
 It is worth noting that it is only in larger sizes of external rotor motor that transformer control can become necessary.